Music in VIenna - statue of Johann Strauss

 The concert featured a trio – piano, violin, and cello—in the large salon in the Schloss Laudon.
 A Schloss is basically a palace or a castle, and this place certainly qualified.
 The salon was frescoed floor to ceiling with exotic animals (tigers, rhinos, elephants, etc.) and exotic scenes of idealized, vaguely New World native-looking people in turbans.
 Evidently, historical accuracy was not a priority.

-I snagged a seat in the second row, in direct line of sight of the keyboard (a pianist’s favorite place!).
+I snagged a seat in the second row, in direct line of sight of the keyboard.
+As a pianist myself, I always like to get as close to the keyboard as possible so I can watch the performer’s hands.

 Almost everyone around me was dressed to the nines.
 Most of the men wore suits and ties, and the women wore cocktail dresses and lots of jewelry and perfume.
 I might as well have had a neon sign on my head – turista.
 But whatever.